 Today | Americans make up less than 5% of the global population but create nearly 20% of the world’s garbage, producing over 250 million tons of trash annually.

 The waste management products available from Commercial Zone are designed to help mitigate the issues created by trash and other refuse, while also making the processing of waste more efficient.
-We’re committed to staying on the forefront of trends in order to create a more sanitary, safer, healthier planet.
+We’re committed to staying on the forefront of trends to create a more sanitary, safer, healthier planet.
 It’s these trends and practices that help influence the design and features of our site furnishing products.